xingwujie/plant/README.md

 ### Facebook

-You can start the site without setting up Facebook credentials, you just won't be able to login.
+You can start the site without setting up Facebook credentials.
+As long as the NODE_ENV is not set to `production` you will be able to login as a dev user.
 You do, however, need to set the Facebook environment variables to a non-empty value.
 In your ~/.bashrc or equivalent file (or a script you `source` before you start the server) set the following: